cutelabnyc/nested-tuplets/README.md

 ### Ties and Rotations

-Nestup has two additional features to help you generate rhythms: the ability to combine two adjascent containers, in a manner similar to a "tie" in western classical music notation, and the ability to "rotate" rhythmic events forward or backward over a subdivided container's rhythmic grid.
+Nestup has two additional features to help you generate rhythms: the ability to combine two adjascent containers, in a manner similar to a "tie" in western classical music notation, and the ability to "rotate" rhythmic events forward or backward in a subdivided container.

 #### Ties